ingerjm0/hifi-docs-review/03.create/04.entities/04.entity-physics/docs.md

 In High Fidelity, the maximum (`10000`) and minimum (`100`) values of density were chosen for stability.
 It's difficult to perform stable physics calculations between objects of very disparate masses (such as a light feather and an iron ball).
 To help keep the environment stable we picked conservative density limits.
 To change this value:

-1. Scroll down to the Density property under Physics in the Properties tab.
+1. Scroll down to the 'Density' property under 'Physics' in the 'Properties' tab.
 Change it to the value of your choice.

 ## Set How an Entity Moves in a Gravitational Field